 - possessing for the purpose of sale any controlled substance, or

 - crimes involving moral turpitude (including crimes of violence, fraud, or theft)

-Note that the Commission must deny licenses to applicants convicted of any of these crimes, the Commission must deny you a license if less than three (3) years have passed since the case closed.2
+If you have been convicted of any of these crimes, the Commission must deny you a license if less than three (3) years have passed since the case closed.2

 Nevada’s real estate license application does not mention anything about sealed criminal records, which suggests that you do not have to reveal past criminal convictions that have been sealed or expunged.

-Ten of the many crimes or types of misconduct that the Real Estate Commission will discipline licensees for are:
+Ten of the many crimes or types of misconduct that the Real Estate Commission will discipline you for are:

 - Obtaining a license by fraudulent means, or knowingly submitting any false or fraudulent appraisal to any financial institution or other interested person, or making any material misrepresentation

-- Failing to maintain each brokerage agreement and property management agreement, or failing to account for or to remit any money which comes into their possession and which belongs to others
+- Failing to maintain each brokerage agreement and property management agreement, or failing to account for or to remit any money which comes into your possession and which belongs to others

 - Failing to balance a trust account monthly and submitting it to the Real Estate Division annually

-- Commingling the money or other property of clients with his/her own or converting the money of others to his/her own use
+- Commingling the money or other property of clients with your own or converting the money of others to your own use

-- Illegally and willfully using the name of a real property organization that the licensee does not belong to
+- Illegally and willfully using the name of a real property organization that you do not belong to

-- Getting convicted of a crime involving moral turpitude, deceit, or misrepresentation, or of a felony related to the licensee’s practice, or committing gross negligence, incompetence, or deceitful, fraudulent, or dishonest dealings
+- Getting convicted of a crime involving moral turpitude, deceit, or misrepresentation, or of a felony related to your practice, or committing gross negligence, incompetence, or deceitful, fraudulent, or dishonest dealings

-- Knowingly permitting any person whose license has been revoked or suspended to act as a real property broker, broker-salesperson, or salesperson, with or on behalf of the licensee
+- Knowingly permitting any person whose license has been revoked or suspended to act as a real property broker, broker-salesperson, or salesperson, with or on your behalf

 - Offering real property for sale or lease without the knowledge and consent of the owner or the owner’s authorized agent or on terms other than those authorized by the owner or the owner’s authorized agent